 1. Preheat oven to 190 C (375 F).

-3. Arrange the onion, garlic, and thyme in a medium-large roasting dish.
-Then place the chicken pieces over the top along with its oil and juices.
-Mix together the pomegranate juice, lemon juice, tomato paste, sumac, and pomegranate molasses until well combined and pour over the chicken and herbs.
-Season with salt and pepper, and leave to roast for 45-60 minutes (depending on the size of the pieces) or until the chicken has a rich golden color.
+3. Preheat oven to 190C (375F) and arrange the onion in a roasting dish.
+Then place the chicken pieces over the top along with the marinade.
+Season with salt and pepper, and leave to roast for 45-60 minutes (depending on the size of the pieces) or until the chicken has a rich golden color and is cooked to your liking.
 Using a spoon, baste the chicken by pouring the juices in the dish over the chicken to keep it moist.
 You can do this a few times while the the chicken is roasting.

 4. Serves well with creamy and soft flavors, such as freekeh, rice, and pasta.
 Garnish with fresh parsley and sumac.
 Enjoy!